Has a Death Occurred? We Are Available 24/7 (434) 338-7094 Live Chat

 After a death, family members must take legal considerations into account.
 This helps ensure that the following days can be spent grieving and planning a funeral while personal and financial assets are taken care of.

 You do not have to hire an attorney, although Diuguid Funeral Service & Crematory highly recommends doing so.
 (We cannot offer legal advice.)
 Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 When you contact a lawyer, make sure that you have these documents ready (some of these documents might not pertain to your situation):

 - Bank Statements

 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one:

 Before any proceedings or planning can occur, you must get a Certified Death Certificate.
 We can take care of getting you as many copies as you need.
 We recommend getting multiple copies, as some agencies you may deal with will not accept a photocopy of the certificate.

 Contact the bank immediately after your loved one’s passing.
 If it is not a joint account, ask about the necessary procedures to release these funds safely.
 Keep a joint account open long enough for any checks to clear or to pay forgotten bills.

 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (434) 338-6989 to discuss your needs with a funeral professional.
+Diuguid Funeral Service & Crematory is available to help guide you toward the answers and assistance you need.
+Call us at (434) 338-7094 to discuss your needs with a funeral professional.